Freddy Schuman

-Freddy Schuman (May 23, 1925 – October 17, 2010), better known as Freddy Sez or Freddy "Sez", was a New Yorker and supporter of the New York Yankees, known for his activities in promoting the team and encouraging fan participation.
+Freddy Schuman (May 23, 1925 – October 17, 2010), better known as Freddy Sez or Freddy "Sez", was an American superfan of the New York Yankees.
+He was known for his activities in promoting the team and encouraging fan participation.

 Biography

 Schuman was born on May 23, 1925, and was a resident of The Bronx for most of his life.
 When he was 9 years old, he suffered an accident during a stickball game, in which he lost the use of his right eye.
 From about 1988, until his death, he was an unofficial promoter for the Yankees.

 Yankees promotion

 The pan

 Schuman carried a frying pan with a shamrock painted on it, which he said "Brings 'em luck."
 Fans were encouraged to bang on the pan with a spoon to make noise.
 This made a distinctive sound that echoed throughout the stadium and could be heard in the background during TV broadcasts.
 One of his pans is on display at the National Baseball Hall of Fame and another is at the Yogi Berra Museum & Learning Center in New Jersey.